 - Through a touch monitor interface, or with a mouse and keyboard interface.
 For details see below. - With a tablet or any PC with a touch monitor or monitor and mouse.
-For details see below - Via remote control commands sent via network with REST commands.
-For details see the document 'External Software Interface Definition' available from Tritec Electronic under NDA.
+For details see below. - Via remote control commands sent via network with REST commands.
+Access is provided via http(s)://mdm-ip-address/api.
+For details see the separate document 'External Software Interface Definition' available from Tritec Electronic.